tarwn/lessthandot-hugo/blogs/content/posts/2012-09-21-custom-charts-in-teamcity.md

   </custom-graphs>
 </settings>
 ```
 Besides the key in each valueType tag, I also include a buildTypeid that is the internal build ID for my automated load test build.
-I found this in the address bar after clicking the build&#8217;s link on the dashboard:
+I found this in the address bar after clicking the build's link on the dashboard:

 <div style="text-align: center; font-size: 90%; color: #666666;">
   <img src="http://tiernok.com/LTDBlog/ContinuousDelivery/TeamCityCharts_link.png" alt="TeamCity - Build URL" /><br /> Team City &#8211; Build URL